olcf/olcf-user-docs/software/profiling/Vampir.rst

 Vampir is a software performance visualizer focused on highly-parallel applications.
 It presents a unified view on an application run including the use of programming paradigms like MPI, SHMEM, OpenMP, PThreads, HIP, CUDA, OpenCL and OpenACC.
 Vampir can also incorporate file I/O, hardware performance counters and other performance data sources.
-Various interactive displays offer detailed insight into the performance behavior of the analyzed application.s Vampir's scalable analysis server and visualization engine enable interactive navigation of large amounts of performance data.
+Various interactive displays offer detailed insight into the performance behavior of the analyzed application.
+Vampir's scalable analysis server and visualization engine enable interactive navigation of large amounts of performance data.

 Score-P and TAU are two instrumentation and runtime-measurement tools that can generate OTF2 trace files for Vampir to visualize.